knizamov/publishing-house/README.md

 - An article is a simple text with a title and some headings: is there something special about headings or any other content type that we need to possible handle in some way or do something with it?
     - Current assumption: There is nothing special about headings, content of an article is an arbitrary text

+- Should there be some content formatting checks (e.g. uppercase title, uppercase paragraphs etc) -Current assumption: No

 Story 2: Journalist submits article drafts